- Create suggestions

 Prerequisites:

-• You must have a role in the project that allows you to commit to the source branch.
+- You must have a role for the project that allows you to commit to the source branch.

 To reduce the number of commits added to your branch, apply multiple suggestions in a single commit.

-If you apply a batch of suggestions containing changes from multiple authors, you are credited as the resulting commit’s author.
-If your project is configured to prevent approvals from users who add commits, you are no longer an eligible approver for this merge request.
+If you apply a batch of suggestions containing changes from multiple authors, the resulting commit credits you as the author.
+If you configure your project to prevent approvals from users who add commits, you are no longer an eligible approver for this merge request. - Optional.
+Provide a custom commit message for batch suggestions to describe your change.
+If you don’t specify one, it uses the default commit message.